Rob1Ham/miniscript-templates/mint-005.md

 This introduces a concept of "Negative Control" where, by default, funds are not able to be moved unless both the Principal and Agent sign the transaction.

-In the event the Principal loses access to all of their keys, a secondary agent is available to work with the Primary Agent such that funds can be recovered after a set period of time.
+In the event the Principal loses access to all of their keys, a Secondary Agent is available to work with the Primary Agent such that funds can be recovered after a set period of time.

-In the unlikely event the Primary Agent has lost 2 of their 3 keys, a timelock enabled threshold allows  only 1 of 3 keys from the Primary Agent to be signed with the secondary agent.
+In the unlikely event the Principal has lost 2 of their 3 keys, a timelock enabled threshold allows only 1 of 3 Principal keys to be signed (instead of 2), while still requiring the Primary Agent's 2-of-3 signature.

 Finally, in the event the Principal no longer wishes to work with the agent, say after a contract expires, the custody defers to a set of recovery keys, which can be held either by the Principal, or their own delegated managers of the recovery keys.
 As a result, when enough time has passed, the Principal is able to move bitcoin unilaterally without having the Agent sign key material.